 I’ve been meaning to cook this one for ages–I’ve pulled the card out, put it back, and pulled it out again several times over the course of this project.
 Most of the time, the bread that we’d buy for it would get stale/eaten before I got the chance to actually make the soup.
 Not this time!

 Ingredients.
 I chose to use beef bouillon/stock instead of vegetable because I feel like that’s usually how you see the recipe, and cheap chardonnay for my white wine.
-For my French bread, I went with a local (Northern CA) specialty–Dutch crunch bread, sometimes referred to as tiger bread.
+For my French bread, I went with a local (N. California) specialty–Dutch crust (or Dutch crunch) bread, also sometimes referred to as tiger bread.

 Save yourself time and effort when processing large amounts of ingredients by doing all of each stage at a time–peel them all, then slice them all.

 Big bowl of sliced onions–no tears here.

 Starting to cook all those onions down in the saucepan–good caramelization takes a while.